 - Chaincode packages do not need to be identical across channel members Organizations can extend a chaincode for their own use case, for example to perform different validations in the interest of their organization.
 As long as the required number of organizations endorse chaincode transactions with matching results, the transaction will be validated and committed to the ledger.
 This also allows organizations to individually roll out minor fixes on their own schedules without requiring the entire network to proceed in lock-step.

 Using the new chaincode lifecycle¶

 For existing Fabric deployments, you can continue to use the prior chaincode lifecycle with Fabric v2.0.
 The new chaincode lifecycle will become effective only when the channel application capability is updated to v2.0.
-See the Chaincode for Operators tutorial for complete details of the new chaincode lifecycle.
+See the Fabric chaincode lifecycle concept topic for an overview of the new chaincode lifecycle.

 New chaincode application patterns for collaboration and consensus¶

 The same decentralized methods of coming to agreement that underpin the new chaincode lifecycle management can also be used in your own chaincode applications to ensure organizations consent to data transactions before they are committed to the ledger.